Tuck Jagadish: Reception

 Tuck Jagadish received mixed reviews from the critics.
 Writing for The Hindu, Sangeetha Devi Dundoo called Tuck Jagadish a familiar family drama with a predictable storyline.
 She appreciated the emotional scenes between the characters and stated: "The later part of the story, though predictable and long-drawn, work partly because of the earnestness with which Nani, Aishwarya Rajesh and Jagapati Babu shoulder it.
 Ritu Varma is charming and effective."
 Manoj Kumar R of The Indian Express said that the film was "old wine in a new bottle," criticizing the poor writing by Nirvana.
 "He seems to have borrowed, rehashed and refurbished ideas and the philosophy of all hit melodramatic films that he has ever watched without any value addition," he added.
 Hindustan Times critic Haricharan Pudipeddi also felt the same, and wrote: "The emotional family drama moments are tiring to sit through, and the film is stuck in the 1980s, story-wise, but luckily the action choreography and performances make up for the boring plot."

 Murali Krishna CH of Cinema Express stated: "Tuck Jagadish is a mixed bag of emotions that depicts family conflict, sibling rivalry and heartbreak."
 Contrary to other critics, Krishna opined that the pacing was aptly suited to the film, given its "delicate, emotional tale that evokes the complexity of its premise."
 India Today editor Janani K concluded her review by stating: "Tuck Jagadish is an emotional family drama that stresses the importance of human relationships.
 Had the screenplay had some refreshing sequences, the film would have had more impact."

 The Quint gave a rating of 3 out of 5 and opined that the film just stops short of being fully 'mass'.
 They further cited it as "pleasant yet familiar good vs evil story".
 Balakrishna Ganeshan of The News Minute opined that the title had little relevance to the plot and suggested Naidu gari Kutumbam instead.
 Ganesan also explored the politics of the film and wrote: "Tollywood films have always looked at village life from the perspective of Gandhi, or to be more precise, from an upper caste perspective that romanticises it.
 Villages are a cesspool of casteism.
 Defying caste codes will result in violence of various degrees."
-Nirmal Narayanan of the International Business Times wrote: "Tuck Jagadish is cliched but engaging.
-If you are the one who loves to see that age-old village drama again, watch it."